 This Appendix contains rules and accompanying commentary on those rules.
-Each member jurisdiction of the Canadian Securities Administrators (the CSA or we) has made these rules under authority granted to it under the securities legislation of its jurisdiction.
+Each member jurisdiction of the CSA has made these rules under authority granted to it under the securities legislation of its jurisdiction.

-The commentary explains the implications of a rule, offer examples or indicate different ways to comply with a rule.
+The commentary explains the implications of a rule, offers examples or indicates different ways to comply with a rule.
 It may expand on a particular subject without being exhaustive.
 The commentary is not legally binding, but it does reflect the views of the CSA.
 Commentary always appears in italics and is titled "Commentary."